bananabrann/debbie/README.md

 </details>

-### Controlling the Flow (Physically)
+## Controlling the Flow (Physically)

-Time to play with eletricity!
-To follow start to grasp what's happening in the breadboard, I planned out what it would look like to have things like a button control a constant flow of eletricity to a light.
+Time to play with electricity!
+To follow start to grasp what's happening in the breadboard, I planned out what it would look like to have things like a button control a constant flow of electricity to a light.

 <details><summary>Click for Picture!</summary>

 ![Using a button](./src/img/testing-3.jpeg)

 </details>s
 A viola!
-I now understand how the eletricity flows in the breadboard, and can start planning for more advanced circuits!
+I now understand how the electricity flows in the breadboard, and can start planning for more advanced circuits!

-### Connecting The Screen
+## Connecting The Screen

-Several guides were needed to figure out how to connect the screen to the microprossesor.
+Several guides were needed to figure out how to connect the screen to the microprocessor.
 The plan for this was to simply display fixed messages in the code to ensure the screen would work.
 Once the screen displayed fixed messages, the idea was that the microphone would send data to the microprocessor, and then the microprocessor would simply just redirect that data to the `lcd.print()` function.
 <details><summary>Click for Pictures!</summary>